microsoft/VSExtensibility/docs/templates/overview.md

  1. H1 -----------------------------------------------------------------------------

-Required: For the H1 - that's the primary heading at the top of the article - use the format "What is <service>?"
+Required: For the H1 - that's the primary heading at the top of the article.
+Use the word "overview" for consistency after the feature or service.
-You can also use this in the TOC if your service name doesn’t cause the phrase to wrap.
 -->

 <!---